Undergraduate internship scheme 2022

 - Valuable, high-quality work experience that shows initiative to prospective employers during an unprecedented period.

-- Developing remote ways of working and gaining insight and knowledge.
+- Developing different ways of working and gaining insight and knowledge.

 - A competitive advantage in the job market.